nxrighthere/ENet-CSharp/README.md

 `Peer.IP` returns an IP address of a peer in a printable form.

-`Peer.Address` returns an address associated with the peer.

 `Peer.State` returns a peer state described in the `PeerState` enumeration.

 `Peer.RoundTripTime` returns a round trip time in milliseconds.